armidale-gardens/armidale-gardens.github.io/pages/pages-root-folder/index.md

 <br>

-St Peters Town and Country Garden Tours have been an annual event in Armidale for twenty six years.
+St Peters Town and Country Garden Tours have been an annual event in Armidale for many decades.
 Through all the vagaries of New England weather - drought, hailstorms, rainstorms, late frosts, wild winters, mild winters - the gardens have brought pleasure to a great many visitors, year in year out.

+**CHARITIES:**  AYF, Young Life, Angel Flight

 **GARDEN PREVIEWS:** You can find out more about what is in store by viewing the [online profiles](/gardens)  of each of the ten gardens included in this year's event.
+Tickets are available from the garden gates on 4th and 5th November

 **COSTS:** $5.00 per garden or $40.00 for a weekend ticket or $45.00 for daily coach ticket.

 If you would like to know more about details such as transport and the timetabling of events see the [Events Program](/events_program).

-**Contact Details**
+**CONTACT DETAILS**

 Phone: